 The Question Mark (Polygonia interrogationis) is a beautiful orange and black butterfly with sharply angled wing margins, and short tails-like projections.
 Underneath is a mottled brown color.
-It is similar to the Eastern Comma butterfly.
+It is similar to the Eastern Comma butterfly and the Hoary Comma.

 Its size is in the 2.2" - 3.0" range.

 Distribution and Habitat

 The Question mark ranges across the eastern two thirds of the United States, from North Dakota down to Texas, and east to the Atlantic coast.

 This butterfly is often found in moist woodlands, swamps, parks and residential landscapes.
 Winter adults can hibernate in warmer climates, and emerge on warm, sunny days.